KingRial/Ancilla-Server/README.md

 See documentation for details.

 *Please be aware this is just an experimental version used to test technologies and solutions; it's still far from being the final result*
+The current main branch is still under rework.
+If you wish to find a functional experimental release, please check the "GiT releases".

 *Any idea or contribution is welcome!*